 Learn more about day trips from Vienna.

-If it’s not too icy and you don’t mind a tourist attraction, board a Fiaker horse carriage at St. Stephen’s Cathedral and head towards Prater amusement park.
+If it’s not too icy and you don’t mind a tourist attraction, board a Fiaker horse carriage and clip-clop across the historic center.
+There are even some horse carriage tours that offer champagne and sandwiches.
+Alternatively, head towards Prater amusement park.
 Book a ride in the Giant Ferris Wheel or even better – rent a cabin for a candlelight dinner.
 Even if no Viennese ball is taking place, get into ballroom dancing during a private waltz dance lesson in a Viennese palace.

-Provided you and your other half enjoy sporty fun, do some ice skating along the many winding paths of the park in front of Vienna City Hall.
+Provided you and your partner enjoy sporty fun, do some ice skating along the many winding paths of the park in front of Vienna City Hall.

 The officially best Faschingskrapfen are produced by bakery chains Groissböck, Felber, and Mann – watch out for those.